Abstr4ctz/ModernSpellAlert/README.md

 | **Track by Friendly** | Tracks spells cast by friendly units other than the Player. |
 | **Track on Hostile**  | Tracks spells targeting hostile units.        |
 | **Track by Hostile**  | Tracks spells cast by hostile units.          |

+### 💡 Note
+For spells that are considered AoE and don't have a target, **Track on Player** will trigger alert on spell's contact with player.\
+If spells are targetted, it will alert at start of cast.
+To trigger alert for AoE spells when cast is being started, pick **Track by Target** or **Track on Hostile**.

 ---